 - Wine: Natura, Layer Cake, Barentura, and Costello del Poggio

-- Beer: Bud Light, Coors, Corona, Guinness, Yuengling
+- Beer: Coors, Corona, Guinness, Yuengling

 - Blaze Pizza: red sauce, vegan cheese, and all the veggies